Skip to main content

 Cold Reserve (shared vault)

-• Key-path pays out user redemptions and rotations under validator quorum authority.
+• Key-path pays out user redemptions and rotations: the validator quorum authorizes Wallet A, and Wallet A produces the on-chain Schnorr signature.
 This is the normal-operations path.

 • Script-path is emergency only.
 Admin (3-of-5 multisig, aggregated via MuSig2) can sweep the Cold Reserve after a 7-day timelock if the validator quorum is permanently lost.
 Off-chain monitors publicly log any use of this path.